-As a Director, Bryan Chamberlin is responsible for client project management and overall project delivery.
+As a Managing Director, Bryan Chamberlin is responsible for client project management and overall project delivery.
 He has extensive experience with next-generation EHR platforms and implementing best-practice revenue cycle methodologies, specializing in net revenue improvement and business process transformation across all areas of the revenue cycle.

-Bryan has 18 years of experience developing business process improvements, implementing technology enhancements, and reducing backlogs throughout revenue cycle operations.
+Bryan has more than 18 years of experience developing business process improvements, implementing technology enhancements, and reducing backlogs throughout revenue cycle operations.
 He has worked with numerous organizations nationally to increase efficiency, monitor capacity, and improve operational and financial performance.
 He has experience leading projects for large academic medical centers, integrated health systems, community hospitals, VA medical centers, multi-specialty provider groups, home-health agencies, and DME suppliers.

 - Led integrated revenue capture and billing change management initiatives while leveraging the Epic platform to maximize revenue capture and minimize unbilled backlogs for a six-hospital health system, resulting in best-practice metrics for both revenue capture and candidate for bill within 30 days as defined by Epic’s top 25 percent clients